IBSim/VirtualLab/docs/source/examples/ml.rst

     CreateModel = True
     CreateImages = True

-The coil adjacent surface consists of 10,093 nodes, the values for each of which we would like to predict.
+The coil adjacent surface consists of 10,093 finite element nodes, the values for each of which we would like to predict.
 Creating a ML model which directly predicts that many outputs is at best impractical, and often unfeasible.
 This large number of outputs is compressed using the princial component analysis (PCA), which projects high dimensional data on to k-lower dimensional sub spaces.

 PCA is a lossy compression algorithm, meaning that compressing the data and then reconstructing it will not return the original data. :numref:`Fig. %s <PyPlot_04>` shows the error between the original data and the reconstructed data against the number of principal components used to compress the data for the train and test data.